Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Performance Evaluation

 \item Fixed schedule: the time to launch a job is controlled by the administrator.
 When a new job joins the system, \sol~ will have to redistribute the resources to accommodate it.

-\item Random schedule: the launch times are randomized to simulate random submissions of jobs by users in a real cluster. \sol~ has to frequently adjust resources to achieve the best overall experience. \end{itemize}
+\item Random schedule: the launch times are randomized to simulate random submissions of jobs by users in a real cluster. \sol~ has to adjust resources to achieve the best overall experience frequently. \end{itemize}

+The default Docker platform does not support user-specified targets.
+In the experiments with cluster settings, we mainly focus on the number of satisfied containers (set $S$) in the whole cluster.
+The more containers that are categorized to set $S$ indicates the system satisfied more of its clients.